 In the waters of Misool, in the south of Raja Ampat, there are swarms of glittering fish and multicoloured coral in a mess...
 I take you on a dive cruise in the heart of the Coral Triangle, in Indonesia.

-I've been to Raja Ampat several times before, but this is the first time I've sailed to Misool.
-The name of this island and its geographical location, in the heart of an area called "Coral Triangle"...that I've been dreaming about for a long time...
+I have already been to Raja Ampat several times, but this is the first time that I sail to Misool.
+The name of this island and its geographical situation, in the heart of an area called "Coral Triangle"...that I've been dreaming about for a long time...

 Updated February 2018.
-The Waow????
-Unfortunately, this magnificent diving cruise ship that used to sail the waters of the Indonesian archipelago, and on which I had the chance to embark in 2015, no longer exists... ????
-Unfortunately, it burned and sank in the bay of Cenderawasih, Indonesia, during the night of January 31 to February 1, 2018.
+The Waow, this magnificent cruise-diving boat that used to sail the waters of the Indonesian archipelago, and on board of which I had the chance to embark in 2015, does not exist anymore... 😢 It unfortunately burned and sank, in the bay of Cenderawasih, in Indonesia, in the night of January 31 to February 1, 2018.
 I refer you to the message published on their Facebook page and on their site.

-As we approach Misool, we discover a cluster of karst islets, capped by greenery.
-Typical landscape of Raja Ampat, which reminds us a little of the bay of Phang Nga in Thailand (Krabi, Koh Phi Phi).
+Approaching Misool, we discover a cluster of karst islands, covered with greenery.
+Typical landscape of Raja Ampat, which reminds a little the bay of Phang Nga in Thailand (Krabi, Koh Phi Phi).

 The Coral Triangle, a treasure trove of biodiversity between the Indian and Pacific Oceans

-The Coral Triangleis the richest region in the world for marine biodiversity: the area is home to 76% of the world's coral species!
-This triangle is roughly bordered by the Philippines to the north, Borneo to the west, the Sunda Islands, Timor and Papua to the south, and the Solomon Islands to the east (see map below).
+The Coral TriangleIt is the richest region in the world for marine biodiversity: the area is home to 76% of the world's coral species!
+This triangle is roughly delimited by the Philippines in the north, Borneo in the west, the Sunda Islands, Timor and Papua in the south, up to the Solomon Islands in the east (see the map below).

-Here, the waters of the Pacific meet those of the Indian Ocean.
-Right in the middle are the islands of the Indonesian archipelago.
-With the tides, monsoons, seasons, the influence of El Niño or La Niña, powerful, nutrient-laden currents rush through the straits between all these islands.
+At this place, the waters of the Pacific meet those of the Indian Ocean.
+In the middle, there are the islands of the Indonesian archipelago.
+Depending on the tides, the monsoons, the seasons, the influence of El Niño or La Niña, powerful and nutrient-laden currents rush through the straits between all these islands.

 The phenomenon is called in English The Indonesian Throughflow (ITF).
-A great mix, a source of life and an underwater profusion absolutely unique in the world!
-More than 1,400 species of fish and some 600 species of coral have been recorded here to date...
+It's a great mix, a source of life and an underwater profusion absolutely unique in the world!
+More than 1,400 species of fish and some 600 species of coral have been recorded to date...

-People often ask me why I always go back to Indonesia...
-For the diver that I am, one of the main reasons is precisely the beauty of the underwater landscapes and the extraordinary richness of the fauna in this famous Coral Triangle!
+I am often asked why I keep going back to Indonesia...
+For the diver that I am, one of the main reasons is the beauty of the underwater landscapes and the extraordinary richness of the fauna in this famous Coral Triangle!
 Impossible to get tired of the seas of the Indonesian archipelago!

-Two dive days are planned here, south of Misool, before we reach the north of the Raja Ampat archipelago for the end of the cruise.
-I prepared carefully my box the night before for my underwater photos.
+Two days of diving are planned here, south of Misool, before we reach the northern part of the Raja Ampat archipelago for the end of the cruise.
+I have carefully prepared my box the day before for my underwater pictures.
 In the heart of the Coral Triangle, Misool has the reputation of having beautiful reefs.
 I can't wait to see it!

-The first good surprise when I go below the surface: the water is much warmer than the previous days when we were in the Banda Sea!
-We go from 24-25°C to 28°C ! !
+First good surprise when I go under the surface: the water is much warmer than the previous days when we were in Banda Sea!
+We go from 24-25°C to 28°C !
 Raaah...
-Non-divers don't realize, but scuba diving has nothing to do with just swimming.
-Those few little degrees make a big difference when you stay submerged for about an hour (and you're a super cold person like me).
+Non-divers do not realize it, but scuba diving has nothing to do with simple swimming.
+These few small degrees make a big difference when you stay underwater for about one hour (and you are a super cold person like me).

-The rest... it's just fantastic. ????
-I almost cry with joy in my mask, it's so beautiful.
-Everywhere it explodes with life and colour.
+The rest...
+It's just fantastic. 😮 I'm almost crying with joy in my mask, so beautiful.
+Everywhere, it explodes with life and colors.
 The reefs abound in gorgonians and there's a spectacular mass of fish.

 Pictures are better than a long speech.
-To begin, I give you below a short video sequence, full of life (with glittering fish balls that form and re-form in an instant as in Nemo), which sums up well the underwater atmosphere that reigns here, in the heart of the Coral Triangle...
+To begin, I give you below a short video sequence, full of life (with glittering fish balls that form and reform in an instant as in Nemo), which sums up the underwater atmosphere of this place, in the heart of the Coral Triangle...

-At the Andiamo site, where I did the little sequence above, we even saw a squadron of mobulas rays a little further, in the blue...
+At the Andiamo site, where I made the small sequence above, we even saw a little further, in the blue, a squadron of mobulas rays...
 (Sigh.)

 I take pictures, I switch to video mode, I go back to the photos and I don't know where to put my head... 😲 😮